FluentValidation/FluentValidation/docs/conditions.md

 # Conditions

-The `When` and `Unless` methods can be used to specify conditions that control when the rule should execute.
+The `When` and `Otherwise` methods can be used to specify conditions that control when the rule should execute.
 For example, this rule on the `CustomerDiscount` property will only execute when `IsPreferredCustomer` is `true`:

 ```csharp
 RuleFor(customer => customer.CustomerDiscount).GreaterThan(0).When(customer => customer.IsPreferredCustomer);
 ```

-The `Unless` method is simply the opposite of `When`.
+The `Otherwise` method is simply the opposite of `When`.

 If you need to specify the same condition for multiple rules then you can call the top-level `When` method instead of chaining the `When` call at the end of the rule: